geudde/attic-chest/pages/13.reference/01.porden/docs.md

 [^33]: Schist is said to derive its name from its bright and shining appearance.
 Sienite, not differing greally in its composition from granite, is frequently of a dull crimson.

+Next, rang’d in order, the metallic line<br>
+Around their leader, honour’d Chrysos, shine.<br>
+By Oreichalcon’s harsh aspersions stung,<br>
+His peaceful robes aside the monarch flung,<br>
+And sought the fight, though still he feared to find<br>
+This seeming safety veil some ill behind,<br>
 As the smooth surface and luxuriant grass<br>
 Float o’er the horrors of the deep morass.<br>
 And now in arms of purest gold array’d,<br>